 Fried rice is found in many regions in Indonesia.
 Usually topped with eggs and chicken.
 Sweet taste from the addition of soy sauce ingredients, also fresh from pickles adds to the pleasure of eating this fried rice.

 Jogjakarta specialty cuisine, processed food from young jackfruit cooked with palm sugar and coconut milk.
-This sweet and spicy taste is always crowded by local and foreign tourists.
+This sweet and spicy taste is always crowd by local and foreign tourists.

 Some regions in Indonesia have their own soto.
 The taste and the nature are different from each region.
 One of them is soto betawi which has coconut milk, soto noodle bogor with clear broth, soto lamongan and others.

-The food is made from cow’s tail pieces through a very long process so that the taste becomes very delicious and popular.
-First of all, the cow’s tail is seasoned with spices and then freshly baked into the beef broth.
-Usually, oxtail soup will be served with sliced carrots, potatoes, celery leeks, tomatoes and not forget the fried onions.
+The food is make from cow’s tail pieces through a very long process so that the taste becomes very delicious and popular.
+First of all, the cow’s tail is seasone with spices and then freshly baked into the beef broth.
+Usually, oxtail soup will be serve with sliced carrots, potatoes, celery leeks, tomatoes and not forget the fried onions.

 Food consisting of vegetables stew and given peanut spices.
 If we are abroad, we can find salads, different from the typical Indonesian Gado-gado made from native Indonesian herbs and spices.

 When talking about nasi padang, of course many favorite menus are tempting, but the most sought-after is the rendang.
-Processed food made from beef that is cut into thin pieces, then cooked with a special spice, called rendang seasoning.
+Process food make from beef that is cut into thin pieces, then cook with a special spice, call rendang seasoning.
 Processed Padang dishes tend to be more spicy.